Alex Prichard: making produce the star

-Knowing where his food comes from and who grows it is an essential part of chef Alex Prichard’s everyday process.
+Knowing where his food comes from and who grows it is an essential part of the everyday process for chef Alex Prichard.
 He’s making it his mission to encourage eating locally, seasonally and sustainably, and to promote the farmers he works with.
 He does this by ensuring the produce he selects has a starring role in his dishes, by educating young chefs and by getting the message to consumers that you don’t need to be a hatted chef to create incredible food at home – you just need your local farmers’ market.

 Head Chef at Bondi Icebergs’ Dining Room and Bar, Prichard has been working in kitchens since he was 14.
 Starting as a kitchen hand at Lochiel House in NSW’s Blue Mountains, he then apprenticed at Hugos and Momofuku before working at other prestigious venues.
 As his experience grew, so too did his appreciation of the ingredients he was using.